Mike Tramp: 2024: Songs of White Lion Vol II

+2025: Songs of White Lion Vol III

-In 2025, Mike Tramp's White Lion performed a tour of Australia and the Philippines.
+In 2025, Tramp's White Lion performed a tour of Australia and the Philippines.

 In March, Tramp continued his "Mand Af En Tid" tour in Denmark.

-Mike Tramp has finished work on "Songs Of White Lion – Vol. III" which completes the 'Songs Of White Lion' trilogy.
+Tramp has finished work on "Songs Of White Lion – Vol. III" which completes the 'Songs Of White Lion' trilogy.
 In the final installment, Tramp revisits and reimagines ten more essential songs from the White Lion catalog.

-Mike Tramp went on a European tour in April and May, performing under the name "Mike Tramp's White Lion."
+Tramp went on a European tour in April and May, performing under the name "Mike Tramp's White Lion".
 The tour, titled "Lights And Thunder Over Europe", included a stop at the Frontiers Rock Festival in Italy and the countries Sweden, Netherlands, Germany, Greece and Turkey.
-During the tour, Mike Tramp also announced Vol. 3 of the Songs of White Lion series, expected for release in September.
+During the tour, Tramp also announced Vol. 3 of the Songs of White Lion series, expected for release in September.

+After the European tour, Tramp's White Lion played several U.S. shows, including Harry's Ribfest and Picktown Palooza in May and June.
+Between these dates, Tramp performed a couple of solo acoustic shows, including one at the Arcada Theatre.

+In July and August, Tramp returned to Europe with Tramp's White Lion to perform at Pyraser Classic Rock Night, Rust in Copenhagen, the Skogsröjet Festival in Sweden and the Brienzersee Rockfestival in Switzerland.

-Songs of White Lion Volume 3 was released on September 19, 2025 and features the new single of the re-recorded "Cherokee" which is accompanied by a music video, followed by a new single of the reimagined "Fight to Survive" which features an official music video.The song "All Burn in Hell" was also released as a single with a visualizer video.
+Songs of White Lion Volume 3 was released on 19 September 2025 and features the new single of the re-recorded "Cherokee" which is accompanied by a music video, followed by a new single of the reimagined "Fight to Survive" which features an official music video.The song "All Burn in Hell" was also released as a single with a visualizer video.
 The new reimagined version is a tribute to Ozzy Osbourne.
 To celebrate the release of Vol 3, Tramp also shared a reimagined version of the single "Radar Love," accompanied by a visualizer.

-Personal life

-Mike Tramp was married to Indonesian actress Ayu Azhari, with whom he has two children: Isabel and Lennon.
-Mike Tramp also has a son named Dylan, from a previous marriage with Fleur Thiemeyer.
-Dylan resides in Melbourne, Australia.

-Over the decades, Mike Tramp has lived in various parts of the world.
-Originally from Denmark, he moved to Spain in the late 1970s, then to the USA during the White Lion era in the 1980s.
-In the late 1990s, he relocated to Australia, first living in Tasmania and later in Melbourne.
-He subsequently settled in Indonesia before returning to Denmark, where he built a farm.

-In 2025, Mike Tramp revealed that he had returned once again to the USA, this time settling in New York, where he eventually remarried.
+After the release of Songs of White Lion – Vol. III, Tramp's White Lion embarked on a U.S. tour, including shows in Las Vegas and at the Whisky a Go Go in Los Angeles.
+The band also performed several additional fly‑in dates across the country.

+In November, they headed to Europe to begin a tour with dates in England, Wales, Norway and Denmark.

+Tramp also shared the single and video for "If My Mind is Evil" (Halloween Edition) wishing everyone a Happy Halloween.

+2026: Songs of White Lion tours and Solo

+For 2026, several United States shows and festival appearances with Mike Tramp’s White Lion have been announced.
+Tramp has also announced plans for a solo acoustic tour in the United States for spring.